 Sexual misconduct, gender-based violence or the crimes of sexual assault, stalking, dating violence or domestic violence are taken very seriously.
 The NMSU Police Department investigates all crimes reported to have taken place on the Las Cruces and DACC Espina campuses.
 Students may also file (or file in lieu of a criminal report) an administrative report/complaint with the university for incidents involving dating violence, domestic violence, sexual assault, or stalking by contacting the Title IX Coordinator in the Office of Institutional Equity at (575) 646-3635.
 Reports of dating violence, domestic violence, sexual assault, or stalking are reviewed to determine if the incident alleged could be a violation of Title IX.
 If a violation of Title IX is alleged, the case is assigned to an OIE investigator to conduct a full investigation.
-At the conclusion of the investigation, a Report of Inquiry is written and submitted to the Office of the Provost to determine if a violation of NMSU Rule 3.25 (Discrimination, Harassment and Sexual Misconduct on Campus) occurred.
+At the conclusion of the investigation, a Report of Investigation is provided in accordance with OIE's procedures and a determination will be made regarding if a violation of NMSU Rule 3.25 (Prohibition of All Forms of Unlawful Discrimination) occurred.